Monologue-Soliloquy | Commonly Confused Words

 etymology

-• A monologue is delivered with other characters present, while a soliloquy is delivered when a character is alone.
+• A monologue is a speech directed to other characters or the audience, while a soliloquy is spoken when the character is alone.

 © 2025 Lithium Lab Pte Ltd